khudgins/documentation/console/console/console_overview.rst

 deleting them.

 The support link provided at the bottom of the console provides an integration point for external help desk functionality, such as Zendesk.
-In the SaaS offering for enStratus, clicking the support link will activate a dialog window for sending a support request to the enStratus team.
+In the SaaS offering for Enstratius, clicking the support link will activate a dialog window for sending a support request to the Enstratius team.